 The signpost warns that’s it’s a steep track (or something to that effect) but really it’s not a bad path at all.
 I didn’t think it felt much different to the rest of the track, perhaps slightly less well maintained, but certainly nothing to stop you getting down when you’ve come this far!

-It would make a really nice picnic spot as well as being another great swimming spot.
+It would make a really nice picnic spot, as well as being another great swimming spot.
 Or more of a plunge pool really in terms of the depth.

-The pool is large but shallow everywhere except the far left where it probably came up to my shoulders.
-It’s got a nice sandy bottom so it’s probably better for kids than the cascades which have a few rocks here and there.
+It’s got a nice sandy bottom once you get over a few small rocks at the edge of the pool, so it’s probably better for kids than the cascades which have a few rocks here and there.

 It’s a very pretty waterfall and so peaceful.
 It’s the kind of place you can easily while away a few hours with a book before facing that big climb back up to the top!